TU-Berlin-SNET/IC4F-AnaLoc/README.md

 AnaLoc is a sensor data analysis software package by TU-Berlin SNET, developed in the context of IC4F.

+You can find our related publication "Secure Real-time Communication and Computing Infrastructure for Industry 4.0 — Challenges and Opportunities" here: https://ieeexplore.ieee.org/document/8854499

 ---

 Table of contents of this README: